Josephine Quirk: Biography

-Born in New York City into an Irish family, Quirk began her career as a publicity woman and magazine writer on the East Coast before transitioning into scenario writing in Los Angeles.
-She worked as a scenarist at Famous Players-Lasky before writing scripts for Chadwick Pictures.
+Quirk began her career as a publicity woman and magazine writer on the East Coast before transitioning into scenario writing in Los Angeles.
+She worked as a scenarist at Famous Players–Lasky before writing scripts for Chadwick Pictures.
 In 1929, she was hired to write a series of 12 two-reel stories featuring actor George McIntosh.

 A devout Catholic, she eventually became disenchanted with Hollywood and what she perceived as its moral failings, and became a contributing editor at The Victorian (a Catholic magazine) and The Catholic Boy during the 1940s and 1950s, where she covered topics like juvenile delinquency, the ills of marijuana, the perils of alcohol, and Communism.